Step 6 - Configure the Stylesheet

 Update your index.html to load PMTiles support.

-1. Add the src link for the PMTiles library stored in lib/.
-Add it to the <head> section, just below the local copies of Maplibre GL JS, and notice they are structured similarly.
+1. Add the PMTiles library to the <head> section, just below the MapLibre GL JS references:

 <head>